 Not only are they lightweight, easy to process, strong, inexpensive and transparent; some of them (like the OKP polyesters) have high refractive index.

 Refractive index is a measure of how light propagates through a material.
 The higher the refractive index the slower the light travels, which causes a correspondingly increased change in the direction of the light within the material.
 What this means for lenses is that a higher refractive index material can bend the light more and allow the profile of the lens to be lower.

-So the lens gets thinner (see the graphic on the right).
+So the lens gets thinner (see the graphic below).
 Decreasing lens thickness corresponds to decreased weight (always a good thing), and continuation of the engineering goal that each generation of electronics must be smaller than the one before.

 How else can you carry a phone in the pocket of your “skinny jeans”?